 The department’s undergraduate programs are designed to meet the educational and research needs of students with a variety of interests in the chemical sciences.
-These include preparation for graduate education, for careers in research, teaching, industry, or regulatory agencies, and, as a premedical track, for professional training in medicine and related health fields.
+Chemistry majors are well prepared for graduate education, for careers in research, teaching, industry, or regulatory agencies, and, as a premedical track, for professional training in medicine and related health fields.
 Other majors advantage their training in chemistry while pursuing careers in business and the legal profession.
 The department offers three majors: a major in chemistry, a major in chemistry with a concentration in biochemistry, and a major in chemistry with a concentration in secondary education.
 The majors are built upon a core of courses covering the principal areas of chemistry (chemical principles, analytical, organic, physical, inorganic, and biochemistry), as well as calculus and physics.
-Advanced undergraduate courses offer training in materials chemistry, natural products, and computational chemistry.
-Undergraduate chemistry junior and senior majors frequently enroll in graduate-level courses.
+Advanced undergraduate courses offer training in materials chemistry, natural products chemistry, and computational chemistry.
+Undergraduate chemistry junior and senior majors also frequently enroll in graduate-level courses.
 Research opportunities are abundant for undergraduates.

 For the BA in Chemistry, two options of the majors are offered—Option A and Option B. Option A not only qualifies students for certification by the American Chemical Society but also permits diversification through coupling to minors in other fields of science, mathematics, or computer science, and to the Modular Medical Integrated Curriculum (MMEDIC) program.
 The Option B major, with its reduced set of course requirements and greater flexibility, may be attractive to students who wish to design programs with additional elective possibilities.
 The Chemistry: Biochemistry concentration is also an ACS-certified major.

 The BA program in the teaching of chemistry coordinates with the School of Education, and qualifies graduates for certification as high school teachers.
 An advising system provides each undergraduate major with an advisor drawn from the faculty’s professorial ranks, as well as from the School of Education.